All Readings

 And, since it’s thanksgiving week, and the project is going on, I wanted to reduce the reading, so I’ve made more optional than usual.
 I’ll discuss more theory in class, so I’ll make more of the reading optional.

 1. (required) Maureen Stone.
 Expert Color Choices for Presenting Data.
-(Stone-ColorChoices.pdf 0.3mb) (originally a web article).
+(Stone-ColorChoices.pdf 0.3mb) (originally a web article, but no longer online).

 Maureen really is an expert on color.
 This is a good review of the basics, and then gets into why it’s important to get it right, and how to do it.